cougz/ovh-techlabs-workbooks/docs/public-cloud/ai-endpoints/rag-workbook/workbook.md

 ## Step 1: Update System and Install Python

 !!! tip "System Requirements"
-    This tutorial requires Python 3.11+ and pip.
+    This workbook requires Python 3.11+ and pip.
 The commands below will ensure your system is up-to-date.

 === "Debian/Ubuntu"
     ```bash